“Herbert West—Reanimator” (1922) and related work:

 An American working in Switzerland has developed a way to cheat death, but the freshness of the brain is paramount, and side effects persist.
 The man travels to New England, hoping to continue his experiments and ascertain the proper human dosage.

+Mostly gore, some comedy, a little bit of decapitated cunnilingus.
+Loosely adapted from Frankenstein (1818) and H. P. Lovecraft’s story.
 Possibly set in the near future (featuring laser saws that do not cauterize) and dragging in some supernatural stuff for spice.